 If you find yourself working on the original for other than source editing purposes, you should rethink your process, and implement the tools provided by the program.
-If you do nothing else in your early days with the program you should at least "Create your First Library" and "Shelve your First Book" and call up copies of documents from your various books.
+If you do nothing else in your early days with the program, you should at least "Create your First Library" and "Shelve your First Book" or create a DropDown List.
+Call up copies of documents from your Books or DropDown List.
 If you find yourself working primarily on complete documents or templates, consider our exceptionally popular DropDown Lists.

 Click the button in the menu bar to read more about Document Assembly.